Authgear

 Another possible use of the state parameter is analytics and tracking user behavior.
 You can use the state token to include a unique key that tracks your campaigns.
 This way, you can know the number of users who sign up or log in to your application from a particular campaign.

-You can also use the value you specify in the state parameter in an analytic tool Mixpanel (for example, as id in the identify(id) function) to track user's behavior pre-login and post-login.
+You can also use the value you specify in the state parameter in an analytic tool (for example, as id in the identify(id) function) to track user's behavior pre-login and post-login.

 3. Security: To Prevent Cross-site Request Forgery (CSRF)